99ansh/WhatsApp-Dark/README.md

 4) Open WhatsApp Web.
 5) Good to go :)

-*A couple of reloads may be required*
+*Note - A couple of reloads may be required*